 These simple wands are so fun and our little girl loves them!
-We have made a few and also have some we’ve purchased, but each and everyone of them gets played with – sometimes all at once.
+We have made a few and also have some we’ve purchased, but each and every one of them get played with – sometimes all at once.

 If you’re looking for an Independence Day craft for this July 4th, you might want to consider putting a few of these together.
 This was a very easy and quick craft, done on the back porch while my daughter played with her sand table.